digital-asset/ex-bond-issuance/README.md

 1. Log in as the **Auction Agent**.
 2. Select the **Auction Requests** tab.
-3. Select a new auction commission request.
-4. Click on the **AuctionInvitation_Accept** choice and enter the name of the auction, e.g., Auction 1.
-5. Choose **Submit**.
+3. Next to the new auction commission request enter an auction name (e.g.: Auction001) and click on the **Accept** choice.

 Once the auction had been approved, the auction disappears from the **Auction Request** tab and appears in the **Ongoing Auctions** tab.